 - 2 teaspoons dried garlic flakes

 - 1 teaspoon coarse salt or sea salt

 - Mix flour, sugar, salt, yeast, water and three tablespoons olive oil in large bowl (preferably in a stand mixer) until dough pulls away from sides of the bowl.

 - If using a stand mixer, switch to dough hook attachment.
 Otherwise, turn dough onto floured surface.
 Knead dough 5-8 minutes.
 Place in greased bowl.
 Turn dough in bowl to coat with oil.
 Cover bowl loosely with plastic wrap and let rise in warm place for thirty minutes – dough should double in size.
 Dough is ready when you can poke it and the indentation remains.

 - Gently push fist into dough to deflate.
-Grease large sheet pan or cover with silpat liner.
+Grease large sheet pan or cover with silpat or parchment.
 Grab small handfuls of dough.
 Gently roll into twelve balls spaced out evenly on pan.
 Don't worry about smooth tops as folds hold in the seasoning mix.
 Spray top of rolls with nonstick spray.
 Cover loosely with plastic wrap.
-Let sit thirty minutes - dough will double in size.
+Let sit thirty minutes – dough will double in size.

 - Bake 15-18 minutes.